sous-chefs/php/documentation/php_fpm_pool.md

 # `php_fpm_pool`

 Installs the `php-fpm` package appropriate for your platform and configures a FPM pool for you.
-Currently only supported in Debian-family operating systems and CentOS 7 (or at least tested with such, YMMV if you are using source).
+Currently only supported in Debian-family operating systems and CentOS 7 (or at least tested with such).

 Please consider FPM functionally pre-release, and test it thoroughly in your environment before using it in production
 <!-- markdown-link-check-disable -->